northsqrd/clothing-menu/README.md

 ## Credits
-[NativeUILua](https://github.com/FrazzIe/NativeUILua) - Frazzle for making the amazing NativeUILua library which is bundled with this resource.
+[NativeUILua](https://github.com/FrazzIe/NativeUILua) - Frazzle for making the amazing NativeUILua library which is bundled with this resource.<br>
 [EUP-Menu](https://github.com/Andyyy7666/EUP-Menu) - Andyyy7666 for some of the inspiration and some of the function that actually sets your components/props.

 ## Final words